Rajmaurya66115/Mini-Image-Processing/README.md

-You have to reconfigure the Paths of files
+You have to reconfigure the Paths of files(Before using the code)

 Like your tesseract.exe
 Captured image path in imread() function.